ERECTILE PROBLEMS

 Difficulty achieving a satisfactory erection is very common, affecting 1 in 10 men, increasing with age.
 This can cause anxiety and relationship problems, yet is usually very treatable.
 There are many causes, including smoking, age-related circulation changes, diabetes, Peyronie’s disease, medications, pelvic surgery, psychological and in rare circumstances hormonal or nerve problems.

-Assessment & Diagnosis
+Assessment & Diagnosis of Erectile Problems

 Assessment of the cause and severity of the problem is usually simple, with outpatient examination, urine and blood tests.